Guide to Growing Pereskiopsis Cactus

 Of course, if you are just growing them during the summer, most northern states and even portions of Canada can maintain pereskiopsis outside.
 The months of June, July and August will be perfect for pereskiopsis in clay pots.
 Do not bother watering them and just let the rain take care of them.
 If you are in the western states which are much drier, just water them when the soil becomes dry.
 Believe it or not these cacti will be tolerant of regular potting soil in a sunny and warm location with good air circulation.

 Unlike most other cacti, pereskiopsis have the unique property of wanting more water.
 Don’t make the common mistake though, most cacti would prefer if you watered them more.
-However the soil, heat and light that you have are probably not enough to accomodate them.
+However the soil, heat and light that you have are probably not enough to accommodate them.
 Even in their natural habitat, cacti would prefer more water than they receive.

 You do not have to use special water, water from the tap is fine to use with pereskiopsis.
 I tend not to water with a cup from the top or watering can because it often results in a lot of flooding, washing away a lot of soil and making a big mess.